antonysama/Bert/README.md

 ### Introduction and instructions:
 ####    Bert is a Tensorflow-api for natural language processing.
 My instructions on installing dependnecies are on the script called "BertClient with tf.data API" on (lines 3-6).
-The  only error happens at the end, I have marked it as question is #6.
+The  only error happens at the end where I have marked it as question is #6.
+It is the only major question I have on the script (see below).

 ### Major question: